Nicceboy/computerarchitecture/README.md

 # README #

-This Repository is about to present custom implementation of example provided on University of Oulu, by Antti Juustila, in the course 'Software Architecture'.
+This Repository is about to present custom implementation of example provided on University of Oulu, by Antti Juustila, in the course 'Software Architecture' in the past.
+Looks like course has new topic with other programming language nowdays, and this source code can be made public.

 Original repository can be found [here.](https://bitbucket.org/anttijuu/keywords)

 Repository contains Application that presents a Server, which supports plugins.
 Plugins can be anything, what can make you to track something special.